-Each board of supervisors must make changes in precinct boundaries necessary to comply with Iowa Code §§49.3 and 49.4 between July 1 and November 15 of the year immediately following each year in which the federal decennial census is taken, unless the general assembly by joint resolution establishes different dates for compliance with these sections.
-Any or all of the publications required by Iowa Code §49.11 may be made after November 15 if necessary.
-Each county board shall notify the state commissioner and the commissioner whenever the boundaries of election precincts are changed and provide a map delineating the new boundary lines.
+Each board of supervisors must make changes in precinct boundaries necessary to comply with Iowa Code §§49.3 and 49.4 Each county board shall notify the state commissioner and the commissioner whenever the boundaries of election precincts are changed and provide a map delineating the new boundary lines.
 If the board of supervisors fails to do so, the state commissioner shall make the necessary changes and assess the county for expenses incurred in doing so [lowa Code §49.7].